AlexEMG/DLC-Cajal-Course/README.md

 Here you will find all the course material 📚 you will need to complete your project.

-One of the main tools used is DeepLabCut**🐭**, a toolbox for markerless pose estimation of animals.
-Check it out [HERE](https://github.com/DeepLabCut/DeepLabCut).
-Don’t forget to stay tuned [@DeepLabCut](https://twitter.com/DeepLabCut)!

 This course received much support from the CAJAL Advance Neuroscience Training Programme.
 Have a look [HERE](https://cajal-training.org/) and follow them [@Cajal_Training](https://twitter.com/Cajal_Training?ref_src=twsrc%5Etfw%7Ctwcamp%5Eembeddedtimeline%7Ctwterm%5Escreen-name%3ACajal_Training%7Ctwcon%5Es1_c13) for updates!